bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

 # Create and Configure Your Account:

-If you don’t have a Google Cloud account already, create one by going to the Google Cloud homepage: https://cloud.google.com/free/ and clicking on Compute.
+If you don’t have a Google Cloud account, create one by going to the Google Cloud homepage: https://cloud.google.com/free/ and clicking on Compute.
 When you get to the next page, click on the blue TRY IT FREE button.
 If you are not logged into gmail, you will see a page that looks like the one below.
-Sign into your gmail account or create a new one if you do not already have an account, fill all the neccessary card details( you can use any credit card or debit card(Not SBI) as a payment method).
+Sign into your gmail account or create a new one if you do not have an account, fill all the neccessary card details( you can use any credit card or debit card(Not SBI) as a payment method).

 <img src="images/E4.png" />